qwewqa/miyu-bot/docs/privacy-policy.md

 in order to store preferences

 ### Usage Statistics and Logging
-The frequency that each command is used is recorded on a per-server level.
+The frequency over time that each command is used is recorded on a per-server level.
 Statistics in direct messages are not collected, and data is not linked directly to any user.